-- Unless there is clear evidence to the contrary, a complaint shall be deemed by the Secretariat to be a genuine complaint submitted in good faith. - 2.
-Is it clear who or what the complainant is?
-Is there a full contact address? - 3.
-Is it clear which company is alleged to have breached the Code? - 4.
-Does the alleged breach relate to a country where the IFPMA Code operating procedure applies? - 5.
-Is the company alleged to be in breach a member of the IFPMA?
-If not is it a company that is covered by the IFPMA by its membership of one of IFPMA member associations? - 6.
-Has sufficient information been provided by the complainant to allow the complaint to proceed?
+- Unless there is clear evidence to the contrary, a complaint shall be deemed by the Secretariat to be a genuine complaint submitted in good faith. - 2) Is it clear who or what the complainant is?
+Is there a full contact address? - 3) Is it clear which company is alleged to have breached the Code? - 4) Does the alleged breach relate to a country where the IFPMA Code operating procedure applies? - 5) Is the company alleged to be in breach a member of the IFPMA?
+If not is it a company that is covered by the IFPMA by its membership of one of IFPMA member associations? - 6) Has sufficient information been provided by the complainant to allow the complaint to proceed?
 Does the complaint name the product or products (if any) involved?
 Is it clear which material or activity is at issue?
 Has the matter of complaint been made clear?
 Have copies of relevant promotional or other materials been provided?
-If relevant, has the date of the alleged breach been given? - 7.
-If the complaint is from a pharmaceutical company is it signed by a senior employee and does it state the sections of the Code alleged to have been breached?
+If relevant, has the date of the alleged breach been given? - 7) If the complaint is from a pharmaceutical company is it signed by a senior employee and does it state the sections of the Code alleged to have been breached?

-B Invalid Complaints
+B) Invalid Complaints

-If a complaint cannot be validated because the information provided is inadequate, the complainant must be given an opportunity to provide the additional information needed.

-2. If a complaint is not covered by the IFPMA operating procedure, the IFPMA must refer it to the company concerned.
-In addition, a copy must be sent to the relevant member association.

-If a complaint cannot be validated by the IFPMA Secretariat or is not covered by the IFPMA operating procedure, it will be referred to the Appeal Group for a second review.
-If the Appeal Group is also unable to validate the complaint, the complaint will be dismissed and, where possible and/or appropriate, the complainant will be notified accordingly.
-In appropriate cases, IFPMA may refer the complainant or forward the complaint to an appropriate member association.
-If the Appeal Group deems the complaint to be valid, the complaint will be processed as stated in the Procedure.
+- If a complaint cannot be validated because the information provided is inadequate, the complainant must be given an opportunity to provide the additional information needed. - If a complaint is not covered by the IFPMA operating procedure, the IFPMA must refer it to the company concerned.
+In addition, a copy must be sent to the relevant member association. - 3) Except as dealt with above, if a complaint cannot be validated it must not be processed and, where possible, the complainant must be notified accordingly.
+(The complainant would normally be advised).
+In appropriate cases, IFPMA can refer the complainant, or forward the complaint, to an appropriate member association.

-Processing a Valid Complaint
+C) Processing a Valid Complaint

-The complaint and supporting evidence must be sent to the senior management of the company alleged to be in breach at its headquarters and the place where the alleged breach took place within 5 working days of its receipt by IFPMA.

-In an accompanying letter IFPMA must state the time within which a response must be received.
-This will normally be 30 working days from the company's receipt of the documentation.
+- The complaint and supporting evidence must be sent to the senior management of the company alleged to be in breach at its headquarters and at the local level within 5 working days of its receipt by IFPMA. - 2) In an accompanying letter IFPMA must state the time within which a response must be received.
+This will normally be 30 calendar days from the company's receipt of the documentation.
 In exceptional cases the IFPMA Secretariat can grant an extension to the time allowed.
-If the complaint is from outside the pharmaceutical industry the IFPMA Secretariat may suggest the sections of the Code to be addressed in the response.

-The respondent company must be asked if a similar complaint is under investigation by a member association (or relevant body thereof or equivalent regulatory body).

-The respondent company must be asked for full details if it rejects the allegations, the reasons must be clearly stated and, where appropriate, supporting data must be provided.

-The respondent company must be informed that if it acknowledges that it has breached the IFPMA Code it must indicate what action has been taken or will be taken to remedy the matter.
+If the complaint is from outside the pharmaceutical industry the IFPMA Secretariat may suggest the sections of the Code to be addressed in the response. - The respondent company must be asked if a similar complaint is under investigation by a member association (or relevant body thereof or equivalent regulatory body). - The respondent company must be asked for full details if it rejects the allegations, the reasons must be clearly stated and, where appropriate, supporting data must be provided. - 5) The respondent company must be informed that if it acknowledges that it has breached the IFPMA Code it must indicate what action has been taken or will be taken to remedy the matter.

-D Adjudication
+D) Adjudication